maplemavin/docs/api_v1.md

     }

 photos

-    the number of photos this photo album has
+> <p> the number of photos this photo album has

-    if you specify to expand the photos key, it will be an array of the photos for this album (structured the same as the photo listing endpoint)
+> <p> if you specify to expand the photos key, it will be an array of the photos for this album (structured the same as the photo listing endpoint)

 ## List
 `[GET] /account/{accountId}/photo`